danzen/zim-physics/README.md

 ```

 <h2>NPM</h2>
-This repository holds the NPM package so you can install from [@zimjs/physics](https://www.npmjs.com/package/@zimjs/physics) on NPM.
+This repository holds the NPM package so you can install from <a href=https://www.npmjs.com/package/@zimjs/physics target=node>@zimjs/physics</a> on NPM.
 It includes typings and loads the Box2DWeb package as a dependency.
-The [ZIM package](https://www.npmjs.com/package/zimjs) must be installed to work.
+The <a href=https://www.npmjs.com/package/zimjs target=node>ZIM&nbsp;package</a> must be installed to work.

 <h2>PHYSICS EXAMPLES</h2>